|By David Kozlowski | 4 August 2017

-Welcome to Issue #7 of The LRM WEEKEND, a weekly column offering strong opinions about film, TV, comics, Star Wars, Marvel, DC, animation, and anime.
-We also want to hear from you, our awesome LRM community!
-Share your feedback or ideas for future columns: @LRM_Weekend and we'll post your Tweets below!
+Welcome to Issue #9 of The LRM WEEKEND, a weekly column offering opinions about film, TV, comics, Star Wars, Marvel, DC, animation, and anime.
+We also want to hear from you!
+Share your feedback and ideas for future columns: @LRM_Weekend

 Hey LRM Weekenders, you might notice a few changes to the column this week.
 As summer draws to a close we’re moving some stuff around and tweaking our content to be a little more opinionated and provocative.

 Each of our LRM writers have super-strong opinions about film, TV, comics, and all of the big franchises and universes.
 So, going forward LRM Weekend is going to amp-up our voices a bit more — and we invite our readers to punch back whenever and wherever you disagree!